 I don’t claim to be an expert in Japanese cuisine, but after doing some research and lots of trial and error I think I can say I make a pretty mean Japanese pancake!
 Or at least the Americanized version!

-- Eggs…you will need 3 egg white whipped to stiff peaks and 1 yolk.
+- Eggs.
+You will need 3 egg whites whipped to stiff peaks and 1 yolk.
 I know this leaves you with 2 extra yolks, but I couldn’t find a way around this and garner the same results.

 But What Special Tools Do You Need?